 What's the Best Value?

-The Timbuk2 Classic earns high marks across each of our performance metrics and has a more reasonable price tag than many other bags in our review.
-Alternatively, if you don't need a bag with a large volume, the Chrome Kadet Sling is a smaller bag that earns respectable overall scores and fetches a lower price than most.
+The Timbuk2 Classic strikes a great balance between quality and price.
+It scores high across our testing metrics but costs less than some of the high-end bags.
+Alternatively, if you don't need a bag with a large volume (read: no laptop), the Chrome Kadet Sling is a smaller bag that earns respectable overall scores and fetches a lower price than most.

 The Oiwas bag is another great value option.
-Though its performance lacks the same results as some of the other bags in our lineup, the price is exponentially less than others.
+Though its performance isn't as high as some other bags in our lineup, the price is exponentially less than others.
 If you're on a tight budget or simply have the occasional need for a messenger bag, this is a great option to consider.

-In our initial rounds of testing, we asked a few essential questions: how does this bag feel on the back and shoulders?
+During testing, we asked a few essential questions: how does this bag feel on the back and shoulders?
 How is the padding?
 And most importantly, how does it handle various load types and weights?
-After that, we assessed each model's design features and considered whether they helped or hindered overall comfort.
+We assessed each model's design features and considered whether they helped or hindered overall comfort.

-No surprise, a bag's strap design factors heavily when considering comfort.
 Companies are increasingly creative with improving the feel of shoulder straps, but comfy straps aren't necessarily the whole story.
-The way a bag rests on your back and how closely it sits to your body are also very important; the Chrome Buran III and Chrome Kadet Sling are all excellent examples of this.
+The way a bag rests on your back and how closely it sits to your body are also very important; the Chrome Kadet Sling is an excellent examples of this.

 The Timbuk2 Especial Stash has an ergonomic fit, good padding, and lots of easy adjustment options.
-It is another bag optimized for bike commuting in that it sits vertically in the middle of the back rather than riding low along the waistline.
+It is another bag optimized for bike commuting, as it sits vertically in the middle of the back rather than riding low along the waistline.

 If you prefer the comfort of a less bike-specific shape, then the Timbuk2 Classic or the Peak Design Everyday Messenger are both excellent options.
 These bags sit horizontally on your back and are more rectangular, with less tapering near the base of the bag.
 The shoulder strap is more conducive to a casual one-shoulder carry because it is not aggressively angled, and the padding can be centered on the strap for however you prefer to carry it.
 These bags can work great for cycling, too, but they do sit lower on the back, so they tend to be less comfortable on a bike.
 Much of this is a personal preference, but if you spend more time walking around than biking, ergonomic considerations such as these are essential to consider.